 After you double tap to activate the compose button you should hear VoiceOver speak "Too, text field, is editing".
 This means that the app is waiting for you to give it an email address for the recipient of the message.

 The email address of the recipient is now entered and you may have heard "Subject, text field, is editing".
 If you didn't hear that swipe right until you reach the Subject field and double tap to begin editing the subject.
-Whenever you hear VoiceOver speak "text field, is editing" you will be able to enter text.
-But if VoiceOver doesn't say "is editing", double tap to begin editing the subject.

 You should now enter the Subject.
 This should be a brief description of the purpose of the email message.

-When you have finished entering the subject of the email you need to move to the "message body" part of the screen where you can enter the email message.
+When you have finished entering the subject of the email you need to move to the message body part of the screen where you can enter the email message.

 Swipe right until you hear "message body, sent from my iPhone".
 "Sent from my iPhone" is the standard text that the Mail app inserts at the end of all your messages.
 Double tap to start editing the message body.
 You will probably hear "insertion point at start".
 If you don't hear this double tap repeatedly until you do.